Time Pressure in Software Engineering: A Systematic Review: Empirical results

-An experiment on software project escalation by ~\citet{lee2012effect} showed that project escalation, that is, willingness to continue a troubled software project, was less likely to happen if there is high time pressure in the project.
+\citet{lee2012effect} showed in an experiment that project escalation, that is, willingness to continue a troubled software project, is less likely to happen if there is high time pressure in the project.
 This willingness to stop a problematic project was generally seen as positive by the authors as project escalation can waste valuable resources in "a failing course of action".

-An experiment by ~\citet{ramanujan2000experimental} investigated the time used in short software maintenance tasks (all programs less 100 lined of code (LOC) and time taken less than 10 minutes per task) where subjects had to choose the correct modification for a program.
-The researchers found that for documented programs, time pressure had no effect, but for programs with no documentation, time pressure reduced maintenance task time by 20\%.
-The authors also found that the performance of participants with low and high knowledge increased (p = 0.0399) under time pressure, but the impact of time pressure was larger for low-knowledge participants (16\%) than for high-knowledge participants (6\%).
-The results of this paper offer further support that time pressure reduces effort.
-However, the finding that low-knowledge participants are affected more by time pressure is surprising as previous research from other fields’ supports that the quality of the result is less influenced by experts under time pressure.
-It may be that without time pressure low-knowledge participants simply use the extra time to investigate everything and thus, spend more time.
-In addition, previous studies focused on quality reduction due to time pressure and not on performance improvement.
-In this paper, quality was fixed, that is, one could not proceed before the program was correctly fixed.
-However, all participants were given a set of options from which to choose making it unnecessary for the participants to create the fixes by themselves.
-This unrealistic setup may have brought up this surprising result.
+An experiment by \citet{ramanujan2000experimental} investigated the time used in short software maintenance tasks.
+For documented programs time pressure had no effect, but for programs with no documentation time pressure reduced maintenance task time by 20\%.
+The authors also found that the performance of participants with low and high knowledge increased (p = 0.0399) under time pressure.
+However, the impact was larger for low-knowledge participants (16\%) than for high-knowledge participants (6\%).
+The results offer further support that time pressure reduces effort.
+However, the finding that low-knowledge participants are affected more by time pressure is contrary to previous research.